mjanser/ansible-config/README.md

 ## Configuration

-Before you start, you have to create the files `secrets.yml` in the directories `group_vars/all` and `group_vars/mediacenters`.
+Before you start, you have to create the files `secrets.yml` in the directories `group_vars/all`, `group_vars/mediacenters` and `group_vars/routers`.
 It contains some private configuration.
 You can copy the corresponding `secrets.dist.yml` files to start with.

 ## Vagrant

-For testing there is a Vagrantfile to install in Vagrant boxes.
+For testing there is a Vagrantfile which runs the installation in virtual machines.

 ## Without Vagrant